entropy-dpit/Safe-Signal-Backend/README.md

 ---

+# What is prisma.ai?
+prisma.ai is an upcoming start-up meant to increase you safety in the city

+# Who is behind prisma.ai?
+- David Pescariu - Co-founder & Developer
+- Raul Popa - Co-founder & Developer & Designer

+# License and Copyright
+The sources are released under the GNU GPLv3 license, which requires you to credit us, and keep the code open-source.

+---

+# Who was Team Entropy?
+- The people behind Safe Signal, a new step in personal safety.
+- We won 2nd Place during the 2020 DpIT Contest

-# The Team
+# The OG Safe Signal Team
 - David Pescariu - Lead Developer
 - Raul Popa - Developer and Lead Designer
 - Andra Bolboaca - Business Relations
 - Ioana Gabor - Developer
 - Ana Pop - Design and Public Relations
 - Dorin Cuibus - Developer

-# License and Copyright
-The sources are released under the GNU GPLv3 license, which requires you to credit us, and keep the code open-source.

-This was made during the 2020 DPIT Academy by Team Entropy.